Thermodynamic properties in higher-derivative electrodynamics: Conclusion

 On the other hand, the parameter $\Bar{\alpha}(\eta)$ showed that there existed an accentuated increase as far as positive values of $\eta$ were taken into account.
 The Helmholtz free energy $\Bar{F}(\eta)$ started to decrease when $\eta$ increased.
 Both $\Bar{S}(\eta)$ and $\Bar{C}_{V}$ increased for positive changes of $\eta$, but the latter exhibited an increase with a constant angular coefficient though.

-Finally, the physical consequences of the thermodynamic functions of such theories should be taken into account in order to possibly address some fingerprints of a new physics which might be useful in future electronic devices in condensed matter physics for instance.
-Within the context of Lorentz violation, as future perspective, we could analyze the behaviour of the thermodynamic properties for the generalized Lee-Wick electrodynamics.
-Additionally, knowing if such a theory is in agreement with either Cosmic Microwave Background regime or spectral radiance for the electroweak epoch of the Universe seems to be some further interesting investigations as well.
-These and others ideas are now under development.
+Finally, the physical consequences of the thermodynamic functions of such theories should be taken into account in order to possibly address some new fingerprints of a hidden experimental physics.
+Such analysis could be confronted by future experiments in the existence of Lorentz symmetry breaking.
+With this theoretical background, we can address a toy model for further investigations stepping towards to discover any trace of Lorentz violation.
+Furthermore, this thermal study might also be useful in future applications considering condensed matter physics for instance.
+Within the context of Lorentz violation, as future perspective, we could analyze the behavior of the thermodynamic properties for the generalized Podolsky with Lee-Wick terms.
+Additionally, knowing whether such theory is in agreement with either Cosmic Microwave Background regime or the electroweak epoch of the Universe seem also to be interesting investigations.